allenpomeroy/ods2v2/README.md

 ./ods2 transfer.dsk DIR          # starts ods2v2 and executes a DIR command
 ```

-No external dependencies beyond a C compiler and `make` - not even for
+No external dependencies beyond a C compiler and standard C dev tools.
+Development was on Rocky Linux 10.2 (same system as the simh vax8600 is
+running on).
+There is external code included for the interactive shell
-the interactive shell's command history (see [Dependencies](#dependencies)
+command history (see Dependencies below).
-below).

 ## Using `ods2`